douggo/React-The-Complete-Guide/2.JavaScript Refresher/lecture-javascript-refresher.md

     person.name = 'Aleatório';
     console.log(secondPerson) // name: Aleatório;

-    // Its possivel to solve this problem creating a new object, however importing all attributes from the first object const person = {
+    // Its possible to solve this problem creating a new object, however importing all attributes from the first object const person = {
         name: 'Douglas'
     };